RAMP-COPING/PANCHANGE_analysis/README.md

 Work flow and details for collaborataive process (including naming conventions) can be found within this folder (PANCHANGE_workflow_2020-07-20.txt).

 ***data access***
-Data stored on secuer server.
-Anonymised data specific to this proejct available on request after publication, and may be made opensource if anonymity and data security can be assured.
+Data stored on secure server.
+Anonymised data specific to this project available on request after publication, and may be made opensource if anonymity and data security can be assured.